-Historic restored barns, throughout Iowa, were opened to the public during the Iowa Barn Foundation’s free, self-guided, all-state barn tour Saturday, September 27 and Sunday, September 28 from 8:30 a.m. until 5:30 p.m.
+Historic restored barns, throughout Iowa, were opened to the public during the Iowa Barn Foundation’s free, self-guided, 2015 All-State Barn Tour on Saturday, September 26 and Sunday, September 27 - 8:30am-5:30pm each day.

 The Iowa Barn Foundation, an all-volunteer, non-profit organization founded in 1997 by a group of folks with Iowa roots, raises money from individuals, foundations, and corporations to give matching grants to property owners to restore their barns.
 The barns must be restored as closely as possible to original.
 The property owner must sign a perpetual easement when receiving a grant.

 This is the only group of its kind in the country.

 The purpose of the tour is to encourage barn preservation in the state, to teach young people about Iowa's rich agricultural heritage, and to renew pride in this unique heritage.
 Owners will discuss the barns and their histories at many stops.
 Visitors are expected from around the country.
 The effort has encouraged barn preservation throughout Iowa and beyond.

 The tour is free although donations to support the foundation's work are appreciated.

 Since conditions change, some photos may not show the current state of a particular barn.

 Johnson barn, 4594 Vine Avenue, Sutherland (O'Brien County) - From Sutherland, travel one mile north on County Road M 12.
 The barn is on the northeast corner of the intersection of M12 and B 53..
 Barn was built about 1920 for John Adams, a dairy farmer.
 It has a footprint of over 2000 square feet.
 Twin cupolas and horse weathervanes are original.
 Arched rafters had to be hoisted in place with pulleys and horse power.
 This allowed for access to the loft without support poles.
 Click here to see more.